Jenny-PL/unit_2_notes/git_merging.md

 ```
 $ git switch <destination-branch-name>
 ```
  Historically, `$ git checkout <destination-branch-name>` was the way to switch branches.
-Now **git switch** is prefered`
+Now **git switch** is prefered.
    - Before switching, you must either:
      - commit any unstaged and/or staged changes.
 This way, these changes will stay on the current branch before switching.
-    - Or, Use Git's stash feature, which will save changes in the **stash** <mark> what is this? </mark>, instead of a commit.
+     - Or, Use Git's stash feature, which will save changes in the **stash**, instead of a commit.
+     - **Note**: <mark> If you haven't saved, you can switch to a diff branch and accidentally make the changes there instead. </mark>

 **Delete a branch**:
 ```